-Jessica is a writer, artist, wife, academic, dog-mom, and outdoor enthusiast who is learning more each and every day about life with a chronic illness.
-After nearly a decade spent in graduate school studying writing and literature, she is now a university administrator who spends her free time hiking and writing about her illness.
+Jessica is a writer, artist, wife, academic, dog-mom, and outdoor enthusiast who is learning more each and every day about life with chronic illnesses.

-Jessica, originally from Massachusetts, now resides in New Mexico with her wife and two dogs.
-She holds a BA from the University of Massachusetts and an MFA in Creative Writing from Emerson College.
-Her artwork is featured on New Mexico Wilderness Alliance’s 2020 Mexican Wolf Conservation Stamp.
+Jessica, originally from Massachusetts, now resides in Colorado with her wife and two dogs.
+When she’s not writing, she’s working as a University Administrator or teaching University writing courses.
 She has also shared her AS story, in the form of a video diary, with Healthline.

-Life with AS is unpredictable, at best, though Jessica believes that a key way to cope with life with a chronic illness is to find a community to share experiences, to connect with, and to learn from.
-Jessica hopes to raise awareness about Axial Spondyloarthritis and help build community through her stories and contributions.
+Life with chronic illnesses is unpredictable, at best, though Jessica believes that a key way to cope with life with a chronic illness is to find a community to share experiences, to connect with, and to learn from.

 Click here to read all of Jessica’s articles on AxialSpondyloarthritis.net.